ipld/ipld/specs/selectors/index.md

 ## This is applicable primarily in the context of reified nodes based on the
 ## InterpetAs clause above, where the primitive (bytes or string) node is actually
 ## composed from multiple underlying substrate nodes.
+##
+## The slice is specified by a from index, which is inclusive, and a to index,
+## which is exclusive.
+Overflow is allowed, in which case a reified node
+## implementation should interpret the overflow as the end of the slice.
+This
+## allows for a simple way to specify a slice from a particular index to the
+## end of the slice, without needing to know the length of the slice.
+##
+## Negative values are allowed for from and to, and are interpreted as offsets
+## from the end of the slice. e.g. -1 is the last element, -2 is the second to
+## last, etc.
+## Reified node implementations may choose to not implement negative ranges due
+## to difficulties in implementing them efficiently.
+In these cases, the
+## selector will fail to match.
+##
+## Where the From:To range fails to match within the byte range of the node,
+## (e.g. where they select a range beyond the end of the node), or where they
+## resolve to a negative range (From>To), the selector will fail to match.
+## However, in the case where From==To, the selector will match, but the node
+## should be empty.
 type Slice struct {
 	from Int (rename "[")
 	to Int (rename "]")